 |Median Salary (2015)*||$23,660 for cosmetologists, hairdressers and hairstylists|

 Source: *U.S. Bureau of Labor Statistics

 A cosmetologist may wear a number of different professional hats.
 For example, a cosmetologist may be a hairstylist, barber, perm or hair color specialist, manicurist, pedicurist, make-up artist, esthetician or combination of these roles, sharing the goal of enhancing clients' appearance and style.

 A cosmetologist's typical day may consist of any number of duties, including cutting and styling hair, performing scalp massages, applying hair color and other chemical treatments, doing makeup and teaching clients how to perform these treatment and techniques in their own homes.

 Experienced and successful cosmetologists with additional administrative skills can go on to work as a salon owner or manager, sales representative or cosmetology school instructor.
 Other career options for cosmetologists include becoming an image consultant, makeup artist or an independent stylist working with photo shoots, movies, advertisements and fashion shows.

-According to the U.S. Bureau of Labor Statistics (www.bls.gov), hairstylists, hairdressers and cosmetologists earned an average salary of $13.24 per hour as of May 2013.
-Most cosmetologists worked in the personal care services industry in that year, and many also worked in health and personal care stores.
-The BLS predicts that job openings for cosmetologists will grow by 13% between 2012 and 2022, which is about average.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), hairstylists, hairdressers and cosmetologists earned an average salary of $13.83 per hour as of May 2015.
+Most cosmetologists worked in the personal care services industry in that year, and many also worked in department stores, and health and personal care stores.
+The BLS predicts that job openings for cosmetologists will grow by 10% between 2014 and 2024, which is faster than average.